yathsingh/ML-From-Scratch/README.md

 Welcome!
-This is my attempt at creating my own 'from scratch' version of scikit-learn.
+This is an attempt at creating my own 'from scratch' version of scikit-learn.
 Following the book 'Data Science from Scratch' by Joel Grus.

 Current Features: